NASA-IMPACT/nasa-apt-frontend/README.md

 ![](./docs/media/apt-home.png)

-The APT is an authoring tool that streamlines the writing, publishing and maintenance process of Algorithm Theoretical Description Documents (ATBDs) for NASA’s Earth Science Division.
+The APT is an authoring tool that streamlines the writing, publishing and maintenance process of Algorithm Theoretical Basis Documents (ATBDs) for NASA’s Earth Science Division.

 - interested in configuring APT?
 Check the [docs](./docs/README.md) section
 - want to run the project locally?
 Check [DEVELOPMENT](DEVELOPMENT.md)